-title.

-Ex Parte Orders.
-An ex parte order shall contain the words "ex parte" in its

-(3) Appointment of Professionals.
-Ex parte motions for the appointment of professionals must also comply with Local Bankruptcy Rule 2014-1.

-(h) Motions for Reconsideration.
+- (2) Ex Parte Orders.
+A proposed ex parte order shall contain the words "ex parte" in its title. - (3) Appointment of Professionals.
+Ex parte motions for the appointment of professionals must also comply with Local Bankruptcy Rule 2014-1. - (h) Motions for Reconsideration.
 Local Rules W.D.
 Wash.
-LCR 7(h) governs motions for reconsideration, except that such motions shall be filed and served within 14 days after entry of the judgment or order, and shall not be noted for hearing unless oral argument is requested by the court.
-The opposing party shall not respond to a motion for reconsideration unless requested to do so by the court.

-(i) Presentation of Orders.
-Unless the court directs otherwise, a party presenting an proposed order for entryat a time after the hearing on a motion shall serve copies on the parties that were present at the hearing and, unless agreement is reached as to the form of the order, shall give at least 7 days' notice of the time, date and place of presentation of the proposed order.
-Any party opposing entry of the proposed order shall file and serve an objection-response_not later than 35 days prior to the date set for presentation.
-Any such objection to the entry of the proposed order shall state with particularity the reasons for the objection and shall include as an attachment an alternate proposed order.
-If no objections are timely filed, a declaration of no objection may be filed and the proposed order noted for presentation may be submitted as a received unsigned order.

-(j) Motions for Post-Confirmation Plan Modification.
-Motions for post-confirmation plan modification in chapter 13 cases shall comply with Local Bankruptcy Rule 3015-1(j).
+CR 7(h) governs motions for reconsideration, except that such motions shall be filed and served within 14 days after entry of the judgment or order, and shall not be noted for hearing unless oral argument is requested by the court.
+The opposing party shall not respond to a motion for reconsideration unless requested to do so by the court. - (i) Presentation of Orders.
+A party presenting a proposed order at a time after the hearing on a motion shall serve copies on parties that were present at the hearing and, unless agreement is reached as to the form of the order, shall give at least 7 days' notice of the time, date and place of presentation of the proposed order. - (j) Motions for Post-Confirmation Plan Modification.
+Motions for post-confirmation plan modification in chapter 13 cases shall comply with Local Bankruptcy Rule 3015-1(i).

-Federal Rule of Bankruptcy Procedure 9006(f), which requires an additional three days of notice in certain circumstances, does not apply to motions governed by Local Bankruptcy Rule 9013-1.
-Federal Rule of Bankruptcy Procedure 9006(f) is not applicable because a respondent's deadlines under Local Bankruptcy Rule 9013-1(d)(5) and (8) are based on the hearing date, not the date the motion was filed.
-There is no "right or requirement to act...within a prescribed period after being served."

-Regarding Local Bankruptcy Rule 9013-1(f), practitioners should consult applicable authority, including Heinemann v.
-Satterburg, 731 F.3d 914 (9th.
-Cir 2013), to determine the appropriate procedure to resolve uncontested motions for summary judgment.